Reichenbach, Upper Palatinate: 18th and 19th centuries

-On the night of September 23, 1897 a fire broke in the convent buildings.
-The fire spread at breakneck speed and 140 Pfleglinge had to be evacuated.
-The water pipe was a big help, as the adjacent pond was already pumped dry after a short time.
-For eight days the fire raged and even after six weeks glowing debris still had to be pulled out.
-Although the fire claimed no lives, the monastery was a smoking ruin.
-The population of Reichenbach lent a huge hand in the reconstruction.
-Christmas 1897 was against the Straubing and after Attl relocated Pfleglinge again be brought back.
-Subsequently, was established in 1898 in a constant night Reichenbach employed.
+In 1897, during the night of September 23–24, a fire broke out in the monastery buildings.
+The fire spread at breakneck speed, and 140 patients had to be evacuated.
+Of great help was the new water pipe, as the adjacent pond was already pumped dry after a short time.
+The fire raged for eight days, and even after six weeks, glowing debris was still being pulled out of the rubble.
+The fire did not claim any human lives, but the monastery was left nothing more than a smoking ruin.
+The people of Reichenbach lent a huge hand in the reconstruction.
+Around Christmas 1897, the patients who had been transferred to Straubing and Attl could be brought back.
+As a result of the fire, a permanent night watchman was employed in Reichenbach in 1898.